EwaSzyszka/PyCon-Balkan-CFP/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+### About me
+I am a Computer Science student at Minerva Schools at KGI and Electronics Engineering student at AGH.
+This workshop is based on my [Bachelor's Thesis Proposal](https://ewaszyszka.myportfolio.com/bachelor-thesis-proposal).
+If you are interested delving further into the topic and exploring it further feel free to reach out.